-If a firm is required to have a System Review, all the engagements listed above would be subject to selection for review, ordinarily based on periods ending during the year under review, except for financial forecasts or projections and agreed upon procedures.
-Financial forecasts or projections and agreed upon procedures with report dates during the year under review would be subject to selection.
+If a firm is required to have a System Review, all the engagements listed in the preceding table would be subject to selection for review, ordinarily based on periods ending during the year under review, except for financial forecasts, projections and agreed upon procedures.
+Financial forecasts, projections and agreed upon procedures with report dates during the year under review would be subject to selection.